woutkolkman/fivepebblespong/README.md

 ### Doom part
 Thank you for your interest in this monstrosity!
-You'll probably need a keyboard and mouse for this to work properly.
+You'll probably need a keyboard and mouse to play in-game.
+It's not guaranteed to work on every PC.
 1. Buy DOOM 1993 on Steam & download: https://store.steampowered.com/app/2280/DOOM_1993/
 2. Download the latest DOOM Retro version: https://github.com/bradharding/doomretro/releases
 3. Extract the DOOM Retro .zip, for example, to "C:\Program Files\doomretro"
 4. Open the "doomretro.cfg" file and set "vid_fullscreen" off
 5. Run it once to check if everything works as expected, select the DOOM.WAD file from DOOM 1993 at startup
+6. Scale down the window for higher FPS, and for visibility in-game
-6. Download this folder and its contents at "FivePebblesPong/bin/fivepebblespong" and manually install this mod
+7. Download this folder and its contents at "FivePebblesPong/bin/fivepebblespong" and manually install this mod
-7. Any issues?
+8. Any issues?
 Check BepInEx logs located in "Rain World\BepInEx\LogOutput.log", or enable a console window in "Rain World\BepInEx\config\BepInEx.cfg"

 ### Decisions